Map of the city of Canea (Chania) on Crete. 16th century, ink and watercolor drawing on parchment.

-As many people know, Venice, beside being an extraordinary wealthy and glamorous city, was also a political and military power.
-The preservation of important outposts in the Mediterranean sea secured the routes of commercial convoys heading toward Alexandria in Egypt, to Constantinople, Cyprus, Haifa and many others destinations.
+Venice, besides being an extraordinarily wealthy and glamorous city, was also political and military power.
+The preservation of important outposts in the Mediterranean sea secured the routes of commercial convoys heading toward Alexandria in Egypt, to Constantinople, Cyprus, Haifa, and many other destinations.

-Gradually Venice enlarged its possessions in the Eagean and Ionian sea; still today the time of the Venetian ruling is called in Greek Venetokratia.
+Gradually Venice enlarged its possessions in the Aegean and Ionian sea; still today the time of the Venetian ruling is called in Greek Venetokratia.

 Among the most interesting maps there is the siege of Candia in 1668 (Iraklion today) by the Turks, where you see the Ottoman military camp surrounding the city.